pehapkari/pehapkari.cz/statie/source/_posts/2017/2017-02-18-symfony-validator-conditional-constraints.md

             // Include the "Client" group to validate the $type property as well.
             // Note that using the "Default" group here won't work!
             'Client',
-            // Use either the person or company group based on whether company is filled or not.
+            // Use either the person or company group based on the selected type.
             $this->type === self::TYPE_PERSON ? 'person' : 'company',
         ];
     }